Applying to Clinical Teaching

 The Clinical I: Methods semester occurs when students enroll in Methods coursework.
 During this semester, students spend one day a week (1 full, 8 hour day or 2 half, four hour days) at an assigned placement school to complete field experience observations (the first five weeks of placement) and begin co-teaching models including: 1 teach, 1 observe; 1 teach-1 assist; and parallel teaching (during the final eight weeks of placement).
-View the Clinical Teaching Handbook for more information about field based expectations.
+View the Clinical Teaching Handbook below for more information about field based expectations.

 Students applying to Clinical I: Methods, must meet the following criteria: